 - Display critical thinking and problem-solving skills;

-- Gain, evaluate, and synthesize information and existing knowledge from a number of sources and experiences;
+- Gain, evaluate, and synthesise information and existing knowledge from a number of sources and experiences;

 - Prepare a professional, logical and coherent brand development report within a specific context.